-What if my plumber detects a gas or electric utility in the sewer pipe?
+What if my plumber suspects a utility line is causing my sewer pipe blockage?

 Please call National Grid at 1-877-370-5047.
 If our utility line has caused the blockage, National Grid will safely remove the line and repair the sewer pipe at no charge.